utlib/collections-uoft/docs/documentation/ingest-instructions.md

 # Ingest instructions

 {: .note }
-> ***From July 2024 - Summer 2025 ingests must be facilitated by ITS.
-Follow the instructions below and email [digitalinitiatives@library.utoronto.ca](mailto:digitalinitiatives@library.utoronto.ca) to ingest your content.
-Please also be aware that the Collections U of T service is operating in maintenance mode with reduced staff capacity in 2024-2025.***
+> ***From July 2024 - Spring 2026 ingests must be facilitated by ITS.
+Follow the instructions below and email [digitalinitiatives@library.utoronto.ca](mailto:digitalinitiatives@library.utoronto.ca) to ingest your content.***

 ## Before ingesting collections and items into Collections U of T...